 Pharrell stands in the studio, laughing, as he retells stories from the days before there was fame or money; when The Neptunes made their music in the attic of Chad Hugo’s parents home.
 It wasn’t your regular, stuffy attic, but a fully carpeted bedroom with studio equipment.
 Pharrell vividly remembers the complaints about noise, the lectures about keeping it down for the sake of Chad’s mom who spent her nights working the graveyard shift, and he can even recall the expression that Chad’s dad wore when he burst into the room and saw Chad tussling with Tammy Lucas.

-Gene Thornton, ½ of Clipse and better known as No Malice, also has memories of the attic.
-In an interview with Red Bull Music Academy, he reminiscence on the sessions full of laughter, recording demos, and how important Chad’s parents were to their success in music.
+Gene Thornton, one-half of Clipse and better known as No Malice, also remembers the attic.
+In a recent interview with Red Bull Music Academy, he reminisced on the sessions and how important Chad’s parents were to their success in music.
 They didn’t have connections in music, they couldn’t buy Chad’s way into the music industry, but they gave their son and his friends a sanctuary to make music.

 “Everything was always done at Chad’s crib.
 I clearly remember how nurturing Chad’s parents were to what we were doing.
 Anytime we would come to their house, they would just open the door for us and let us upstairs.
 They knew what we were there for.
 This was before we earned any kind of money.
 It didn’t matter what time it was they would always welcome us, and they were always super cool.
 They were the epitome of a great support system for us.
 What they did was so crucial to us becoming who we are and the contributions we made to this music game” —Origin Stories: The Neptunes

 Sometimes the best thing you can do for a creative person is to give them the space to create.
 It’s a small gesture but could be more important than any money or connections.
-Before Teddy Riley, before any big placements, it was Chad’s parents who were the silent benefactors who gave The Neptunes’ a chance to make it.
+Before Teddy Riley, and before any big placements, Chad’s parents were the silent benefactors who gave The Neptunes’ a chance to make it.
 Imagine how different things would be if Chad’s dad didn’t allow them to come back after the stupid fight?
-What If Chad’s hard-working mom decided to kick everyone out so she could have some peace and quiet?
+What If Chad’s hard-working mom kicked everyone out so she could have some peace?
 Could you blame her?
 There’s nothing pleasant about coming home after a long, grueling night shift to the sounds of banging instruments.
 Chad’s parents made a sacrifice, success wasn’t certain, it wasn’t something they could foresee, but by giving them the attic, they gave them a chance.
 A chance is all they needed.

 Her devotion to her only child was total.
 She would drive her teenage son to music stores so he could try out instruments and to the home studio of locally renowned producer No I.D. (a.k.a.
 Dion Wilson), where he learned his craft and met Common, the first major rap star out of Chicago.
 The connection was made by Donda, who used to play cards with No I.D.'s parents.
 "His whole life has been his keyboards, and his records and putting together money for more records or gear," Donda West told the Tribune in the weeks before her son's first album, "The College Dropout," was released in 2004.
 "I never had to worry about him wanting to go to some party or hang out in the streets.
 He was totally obsessed by music." —His mother, his muse